AstarNetwork/astar-docs/docs/learn/tokenomics2/Inflation.md

 Both _staker_ and _dApp_ rewards are minted in a lazy fashion - when they are needed.
 Only collator & treasury rewards are minted per block.

 With the _adjustable staker reward_ and the dApp staking tier system, the inflation in practice will be much lower than the calculated _soft-cap_.
-We only allow _award_ the full extent of the adjustable staker rewards if we've reached or exceeded the ideal staking rate.
+Maximum adjustable award amounts is possible only if the ideal staking rate is reached or exceeded.
 For the dApp rewards, it's unlikely that all of the tiers will be filled with dApps - it might be that the tier capacity is larger than the demand, or that simply some dApps don't attract enough support to enter a tier.
-These rewards will never be even minted.
+These rewards will never be even minted thus lowering the effective inflation rate.

 Rewards don't persist forever, and must be claimed before they _expire_.
 Although this is expected to be very lenient, it's still possible to happen.